 Why are my cat’s whiskers so long?

-Cat’s whiskers grow to a length similar to and in proportion to the width of their body.
-They can use the length of their whiskers to judge whether their body fits through small or narrow gaps so that they don’t get stuck!
-Their whiskers also have to be long to be able to feedback sensory information about their surroundings and act as a second pair of eyes when visibility is poor.
+Whiskers grow to a length similar to and in proportion to the width of their body.
+The longer the whiskers are, the easier they will be able to tell your cat whether their body fits through small or narrow gaps so that they don’t get stuck!
+Their whiskers also have to be long to be able to feed back sensory information about their surroundings and act as a second pair of eyes when visibility is poor.

 Conclusion: cutting cat whiskers is a big no-no